Signetics: History

+President James F. Riley announced on June 8, 1966 that Signetics would establish a plant in Provo, Utah at 1450 North State Street in a 30,000sqft former bowling alley, with production to begin in September 1966.
+A payroll of $1 million per year was to support a work force of 150.
+The plant closed on December 15, 1992, final employment was 900, down from a prior all-time high of 2000.
+Operations were moved to Albuquerque, Sunnyvale and Caen.
+Plant additions in 1974, 1981 and 1988 had increased the square footage to an eventual 530,000.

 In 1964, Fairchild began to muscle its way into the IC business.
 Since Signetics circuits were the de facto standard in the market, Fairchild decided to copy them.
 However, it used its superior cash position, marketing power, and manufacturing strength to undercut its competitor by slashing prices and flooding the market.
 Signetics was struggling to compete, and began losing money again.
 Corning saw this as proof of poor management, and used its controlling interest to drive out most of the founders and take complete control of the company.

 Signetics managed to stabilize and become profitable again, but it never regained its market leadership, which was now firmly held by Fairchild.
 Its engineers continued to innovate in IC technology, and remained a significant force.
 Around 1971, the Signetics introduced the innovative 555 timer IC, which it called "The IC Time Machine".
 This was the first and only low-cost commercial IC timer available at the time, and soon became a best-seller.
 Signetics was known for creating innovative ICs for both analog electronics and the rapidly-growing digital electronics applications.

+In November 1973, Signetics raised $20,600,000 with the sale of 1,300,000 shares of common stock to the public.
+This diluted Corning's stake from 92% to 70.2%.
+The first annual report to shareholders was published for the year ending December 30, 1973.

+In 1975 second source production began of 2 chips of the Intel 3000 series bit slice microprocessor.

 In 1975, the company was acquired by Philips, who continued the brand for some years.
 In the United States, Signetics reached its manufacturing height at around 1980.
 Later it was fully integrated into Philips Semiconductors (now NXP).

 In 1995, Philips spun off the assembly and test operation in South Korea, which was started by Signetics in 1966, as an independent subcontract service provider.
 They continue to use the name "Signetics".
 Since 2000, the Signetics brand is primarily used by the Young Poong Group.